zoz01/alx-zero_day/README.md

-this is for sure not empty
+this is for sure not empty (edited)